LEAN-96/RAG-Demystified/README.md

 ## Pre-Training
 Pre-Training is like a student attending a comprehensive school where they learn a wide range of subjects.
 During this phase, the student (or the model) absorbs a vast amount of general knowledge from various textbooks, articles, and other educational materials.
 This process equips the student with a broad understanding of many topics, even though they might not be an expert in any specific area.

 In the context of LLMs, pre-training involves training the model on massive amounts of text data from the internet, books, and other sources.
 The model learns to predict the next word in a sentence, which helps it understand language patterns, grammar, and general knowledge.
 This phase is crucial because it builds the foundational knowledge that the model will use later.
+However, Pre-Training a model from scratch is really expensive and resource-intensive.

 ## Fine-Tuning
 Fine-Tuning is like a student who, after attending general school, decides to specialize in a particular subject, such as mathematics or history.
 The student now focuses on specific textbooks and materials related to their chosen field, refining their knowledge and skills to become an expert in that area.